smmckay/quex-mirror/doc/source/03-algebra-and-arithmetic/dangerous-trailing-context.rst

 There is no reason to doubt the first characteristic, since it is built upon concatenation which is an well established procedure.
-On the other hand, the second required functionality can be doubted.
+On the other hand, the second required functionality might be doubted.
 The general post-context approach implies that the input position is stored upon acceptance of the core pattern.
 Figure :ref:`fig:nice-post-context` shows the example of a lexeme matching the expression ``ab/cd``.
 When state '3' is reached at time 't3' the input position is stored.
 Finally, when state '5' is reached and the concatenation of ``ab`` and ``cd`` matched, the input position is restored so